MischiefBytes/Hacking-Notes/Wireshark/Location and Map in Wireshark.md

 * MAP `statics > EndPoints > map`

 ## Also Can Make Filter of It
-> just drap and drop
+> just drag and drop to Filter Bar